OpenEvalProject/evals/manuscripts/elife-83342/v2/manuscript.md

 Taken together our CRISPR activation of the lncIrf8 and Irf8 promoters by dCas9-VP64 suggest a negative feedback loop of Irf8 for pDC and cDC1 development.

-## Negative feedback regulation of lncIrf8 and Irf8 promoters controls DC differentiation
+### Negative feedback regulation of lncIrf8 and Irf8 promoters controls DC differentiation

 To directly investigate the negative feedback loop of Irf8 regulation, we repressed lncIrf8 and Irf8 promoters by targeted repression with dCas9-KRAB and analyzed the DC subsets during DC differentiation (Figure 6A–F and Figure 5—figure supplement 1A, B, F-H). dCas9-KRAB is a nuclease deficient Cas9 fused to the KRAB effector domain, which confers gene repression when positioned with specific gRNA (Figure 5—figure supplement 1I).

 ![Figure 6.](https://cdn.elifesciences.org/articles/83342/elife-83342-fig6-v2.jpg)

-**Figure 6.:** lncIrf8 promoter compromises pDC and cDC1 development.(A) Schematic representation of lncIrf8 and Irf8 promoter repression (top and middle, respectively) by CRISPR interference with dCas9-KRAB. gRNAs were positioned downstream of lncIrf8 and Irf8 TSS to block gene transcription. dCas9-KRAB cells with non-targeting gRNA were used as control (bottom).
+**Figure 6.:** (A) Schematic representation of lncIrf8 and Irf8 promoter repression (top and middle, respectively) by CRISPR interference with dCas9-KRAB. gRNAs were positioned downstream of lncIrf8 and Irf8 TSS to block gene transcription. dCas9-KRAB cells with non-targeting gRNA were used as control (bottom).
 Green and purple wavy lines represent Irf8 and lncIrf8 RNA, respectively.
 The number of wavy lines indicates levels of gene transcription determined by RT-qPCR in (C).
 (B) Representative flow cytometry analysis of CRISPR interference targeting the lncIrf8 and Irf8 promoters at day 5 and 7 of Flt3L directed DC differentiation.
 Two non-targeting gRNAs were used as controls and one representative non-targeting gRNA is shown (Non-targeting-KRAB). cDC and pDC at day 5 and cDC1 and cDC2 at day 7 of Flt3L directed DC differentiation are shown similar to Figure 5B.
 (C) Gene expression of lncIrf8 and Irf8 in lncIrf8-KRAB, Irf8-KRAB and non-targeting-KRAB HoxB8 MPP on day 0, 3, 5, and 7 of Flt3L directed DC differentiation (n=3).
 Gene expression analysis was by RT-qPCR and data are normalized to GAPDH.
 Data represent mean ± SD of three independent experiments. *p<0.05, **p<0.01, ***p<0.001, ****p<0.0001, two-way ANOVA, Tukey’s multiple comparisons test.
 Data that have no difference (p>0.05) are not labeled.
 (D and E) Quantification of pDC and cDC1 in percent of living single cells as in panel (B) on various days of Flt3L directed DC differentiation (n=3).
 Non-targeting-KRAB refers to both non-targeting-KRAB controls (n=6).
 Data represent mean ± SD of three independent experiments. *p<0.05, **p<0.01, ***p<0.001, ****p<0.0001, two-way ANOVA, Tukey’s multiple comparisons test.
 Data that have no difference (p>0.05) are not labeled.
 (F) Representative phase-contrast microscopy image of lncIrf8-KRAB, Irf8-KRAB and non-targeting-KRAB on day 7 of Flt3L directed DC differentiation.
 Scale bar: 200 μm.

 Targeted repression of the Irf8 promoter decreased Irf8 expression as expected but massively increased lncIrf8 expression compared to non-targeting control (Figure 6A and C).
 This is very much in line with Irf8 impacting lncIrf8 expression by a negative feedback loop.
 Positioning the dCas9-KRAB repressor in the IncIRF8 promoter led to downregulation of both Irf8 and lncIrf8 expression, which confirms the lncIrf8 promoter element acting on the Irf8 promoter (Figure 6A and C).